demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/RugbugRedfern-Skinwalkers/README.md

 ## Changelog

+### 3.0.1
+- Reduced max audio clips back to 200

 ### 3.0.0
 - Fixed the issue that some players would experience where every few seconds their game would stutter.
 - The game no longer writes any files to disk.
 Everything is now processed in memory.
 Yay!
+- Increased max audio clips from 200 to 500

 Thanks to Nick for being a good idea bouncer